James-Yu/LaTeX-Workshop/README.md

 One million downloads!
 This project won't be successful without contributions from the community, especially project maintainers Jerome Lelong [`@jlelong`](https://github.com/jlelong), James Booth [`@jabooth`](https://github.com/jabooth), and all code [contributors](https://github.com/James-Yu/LaTeX-Workshop/graphs/contributors)!
 Thank you!

+**For a comprehensive documentation, see the [wiki](https://github.com/James-Yu/LaTeX-Workshop/wiki).** This is still work in progress, so contributions are welcome.

 ## Features

 - Build LaTeX (including BibTeX) to PDF automatically on save (see [Build on Save](#build-on-save))